Frequently Asked Questions

-Grevillea Foundation Ltd is a new organisation formed for the purpose of facilitating long-term research into the aetiology of Endometriosis.
+Grevillea Foundation is a new charity formed for the purpose of facilitating long-term research into the aetiology of Endometriosis.
 Endometriosis affects over 1 in 7 women worldwide and the Foundation is supporting researchers who can determine a better biological understanding of the disease.
 Endometriosis research is poorly funded in Australia and is known to be poorly founded worldwide.
 The Grevillea Foundation wants to see this change.
 As Australians we want to see Australia lead meaningful and breakthrough research and make a global difference.
-The Grevillea Foundation Ltd has applied to the ACNC for charitable status which we expect to be granted third quarter 2025.

-Grevillea Foundation Ltd is a public company limited by guarantee and has applied to be registered as a charity with ACNC, which we expect third quarter 2025.
-Once approved, Grevillea Foundation will hold DGR-1 status and will be able to accept donations.
-At this point we are not accepting donations.
+Yes.
+Grevillea Foundation Ltd is a public company limited by guarantee and as of April 14th 2025 is a charity registered with the ACNC.
+Grevillea Foundation holds DGR-1 status and can accept tax deductible donations.
 Our first objective is the establishment of AERI to focus on deep research into the causes and treatment of endometriosis.

-The Grevillea Foundation is comprised of professional people who are interested in making a difference to women’s lives.
+The Grevillea Foundation is comprised of professionals who are interested in making a difference to the lives of those with endo.
 Philanthropic funds have come from three Ainsworth family foundations to provide long term funding for research into endometriosis.
-We have worked with the University of NSW, Sydney (UNSW) to create a new institute, named the Ainsworth Endometriosis Research Institute (AERI), for research into the aetiology, causes and treatment of endometriosis.
-The board and members of Grevillea Foundation Ltd will hold a close association with the UNSW and AERI to guide progress.
+We have worked with the University of NSW in Sydney (UNSW) to create a new institute, named the Ainsworth Endometriosis Research Institute (AERI), for research into the aetiology, causes and treatment of endometriosis.
+The board and members of Grevillea Foundation will hold a close association with the UNSW and AERI to guide progress.

 No, AERI is an independent scientific institute operating under UNSW policy.
-UNSW is the employer of all positions in AERI.
+UNSW and AERI are the employer of all positions in AERI.

 There are many Endometrioses organisations is Australia who work tirelessly to contribute to the advancement, education, treatment, care and advocacy of those who experience endometriosis.
 The Grevillea Foundation has been inspired by all these organisations.
 What differentiates us is our focus on funding scientific research into endometriosis.
 Grevillea Foundation has committed to supporting 10-year scientific research program to supercharge scientific research into endometriosis and facilitate knowledge in this field.

-Grevillea Foundation cannot accept donations until DGR-1 status is granted, which we expect third quarter 2025.
+Grevillea Foundation can accept tax deductible donations with the DGR-1 status.
 Our first objective is the establishment of AERI to focus on deep research into the causes and treatment of endometriosis.

 If you wish to contribute to AERI then you may talk with the UNSW about your donation.
-After the Grevillea Foundation is granted DGR-1 status, about third quarter 2025, it can accept donations, and money will be channeled under our agreement with the UNSW to AERI research.
+Grevillea Foundation has DGR-1 status and can accept tax deductible donations which will be channelled under our agreement with the UNSW to AERI research.

 Our first objective is the establishment of AERI to focus on deep research into the aetiology and treatment of endometriosis.
 As such, we are not offering any grants to other individuals or organisations at this stage.